otnemio/panchang-generator/README.md

 # panchang-generator
-It's just a work in progress ...<br />
+It's just a work in progress ...
-Open the odf file in LibreOffice Calc.